California U-Haul Truck Accident Lawyers

 Here are the general steps you need to follow if you’ve been in a U-Haul truck accident:

 - Inform U-Haul about the accident as soon as possible.
-Also, contact your insurance company and provide them with the necessary details, including the time, location, any injuries, property damage, and information about those that are involved.
+Also, contact your insurance company and provide them with the necessary details, including the time, location, any injuries, property damage, and information about those who are involved.

 - Keep a record of all accident-related expenses.
 These include hospital and other medical fees, car repair bills, towing fees, your previous paychecks if the accident affected your ability to work, childcare fees, and other relevant costs.